Learn how Second Wind reorganizations can provide a source of add-on opportunities at the attractive cost of liquidated asset valuation.

 Greg Carpenter, M&A Business Advisor

-Article 9 of the Uniform Commercial Code is a provision by which the first position creditor can liquidate collateral to their benefit in a private sale while eliminating all subordinate liens and obligations.
+Article 9 of the UCC provides the first position creditor a means to liquidate their collateral in a private sale while eliminating all subordinate liens and obligations.
 Subordinate creditors’ liens are removed through Article 9 when total asset valuation is outweighed by the obligation to the first position.
 This benefits the first position creditor and facilitates their ability to transact on the collateral with assurance to purchasers that assets transfer free of all encumbrances.

-Through the strategic Article 9 short sale, a purchaser for the assets is identified, and a new purchasing entity is selected or created for the transaction.
-This simplified short sale of business assets requires only the consent of the first position secured creditor, whose appraisal-based recovery value is satisfied.
-Upon completion of the ten-day notice period to subordinate creditors, the assets transfer free and clear.
-Through this reorganization, ongoing concern value and full continuity of operations may be preserved within the purchasing entity that acquires the assets at appraised liquidation value.
+Through the strategic Article 9 asset sale, a purchaser for the assets is identified, and a new purchasing entity is selected or created for the transaction.
+This simplified short sale of business assets requires only the consent of the first position secured creditor.

 “We recently closed a deal where the owner had to take out a personal loan to clear the assets, so we could transfer them to the buyer.
 With (an Article 9 reorganization) we would have been able to close it quicker, and a lot more easily.”